Oxidative decarboxylation: Biochemical context

-Bridging glycolysis and the citric acid cycle
+Glycolysis and the citric acid cycle

 Pyruvate, the product of glycolysis under aerobic conditions, is a metabolic branch point.
 As a preliminary to following the central path of aerobic metabolism from glycolysis to the citric acid cycle, we put pyruvate in perspective by considering its various possible fates.
 We also consider the broader context of common carboxylation and decarboxylation reactions in biochemistry.